KopoCorp/forum-kopo/README.md

 uvicorn backend.main:app --reload --host 0.0.0.0
 ```

+The application no longer creates database tables automatically.
+Make sure
+the schema exists beforehand (for example using migrations).
+Set the
+`AUTO_CREATE_TABLES` environment variable to `1` if you still want the API to
+attempt table creation on startup.

 The API will be available on port **8000** of the container.
 Replace
 `<container-ip>` with the actual address of your container, e.g.
 `http://<container-ip>:8000`.